Chickasaw Journal altering free paper format

 In addition, businesses will have the option to distribute the papers for free if they so choose, and the list of these businesses will be provided once it is finalized.

-Anyone who wishes to continue with the convenience of having the paper delivered to their home can pay $18.00 a year, to cover postage, and continue having the paper mailed to their home every Wednesday.
+Anyone who wishes to continue with the convenience of having the paper delivered to their home can subscribe, and continue having the paper mailed to their home every Wednesday.

 We love serving the people of Chickasaw County and reporting on the things that matter to you, but in order to continue doing so, we must make this change to help lower our printing and distribution costs.